 Monthly benefit payment information is only available online through myMPERS Secure Member Access.
 If desired, you may go online to request an email be sent to you when your payment information has posted and is ready to view.

-This information is generally available online 3-4 days before the end of the month.
+This information is generally available online three to four days before the end of the month.